 Help us to continue a lived-in legacy by becoming a Restoration Partner today.

 An update to the kitchen was part of the Duke’s 1920s renovation, including adding the white ceramic subway tiles and large humidor for Mr. Duke’s cigars.
 Doris Duke upgraded the appliances, including the Vulcan range, in 1981.
 Two polished oak and brass iceboxes installed during the 1920s renovation, one here and one in the pantry, were updated with mechanical cooling systems in 1958.

 Cigar storage case

-The Wilke Manufacturing Company also made refrigerators around the turn of the twentieth century that were covered in porcelain tiles, just as on this freestanding cigar case, which was likely owned by James Buchanan Duke well before Doris Duke was born.
-The design was awarded a patent in 1902, but some version of the case had been in production for several years prior to that.
-In the patent application, a smaller case with a single door is shown, but not surprisingly, James B. Duke owned the deluxe two-door model.
+The Wilke Manufacturing Company also made refrigerators around the turn of the twentieth century that were covered in porcelain tiles, just as on this freestanding cigar case, which was installed in the kitchen by James Buchanan Duke when renovating Rough Point in 1922.